benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 If the authentification succeeded, the client SHOULD take note of the working configutation and use that for all subsequent connections, until an explicit reconfiguration occurs.
-The client SHOULD NOT fallback nor attempt multiple authentication methods at every login.
+During normal everyday operation, the client SHOULD NOT fallback nor attempt multiple different authentication methods.

 ### username